Honda N-Van: Safety equipment and driving support

-For safety performance, the driving support system "Honda SENSING" was standard equipped in all types.
+For safety performance, the driving support system "Honda SENSING" was standard equipment in the +STYLE COOL and +STYLE FUN trims.
 The collision mitigation brake (CMBS), the pedestrian accident reduction steering, the preceding vehicle departure notification function, the sign recognition function, the out-of-road departure suppression function are provided for all types, and only the "continuously variable transmission automatic" (CVT) Function, adaptive cruise control, lane keeping support system, backward erroneous departure suppression function are added.
 Also, auto high beams are added to all types of "N-VAN + STYLE".
+The minimum turning radius is approximately 4.6 to 4.7 meters (15 ft).